 The REIT provisions of the Code limit our ability to hedge assets, liabilities, revenues and expenses.
 Generally, income from hedging transactions that we enter into to manage risk of interest rate changes or fluctuations with respect to borrowings made or to be made by us to acquire or carry real estate assets and income from certain currency hedging transactions related to our non-U.S. operations, as well as income from qualifying counteracting hedges, do not constitute "gross income" for purposes of the REIT gross income tests.
 To the extent that we enter into other types of hedging transactions, the income from those transactions is likely to be treated as nonqualifying income for purposes of the REIT gross income tests.
 As a result of these rules, we may need to limit our use of advantageous hedging techniques or implement those hedges through our TRSs, which we presently do.
-This increases the cost of our hedging activities because our TRSs are subject to tax on income or gains resulting from hedges entered into by our TRSs may not provide any tax benefit, except for being carried forward for possible use against future income or gain in the TRSs.
+This increases the cost of our hedging activities because our TRSs are subject to tax on income or gains resulting from hedges entered into by them and may expose us to greater risks associated with changes in interest rates or exchange rates than we would otherwise want to bear.
+In addition, hedging losses in any of our TRSs may not provide any tax benefit, except for being carried forward for possible use against future income or gain in the TRSs.
+As a result, our financial performance, including our AFFO, may also fluctuate.